tdincer/PPChallenge/README.md

 ### Boundaries

 The power input/output is constrained to be between -100 MW and +100 MW.
-However, in practice this parameter pegs can take only -100, 0, 100 to maximize the revenue.
+However, in practice this parameter takes only -100, 0, 100 to maximize the revenue.
 $$
 -100 ~MW < R_i < +100 ~MW
 $$